JohnOmernik/zetago/README.md

     - clustername: pick anything
     - dns resolvers should be setup for AWS, but if you are on another platform, please correct them
     - All conf info is in ./conf/dcos.conf
+2. Prior to doing the DCOS install, it's now time to run the network setup: Run $ ./zeta network
+    - This command sets the network.conf file with information about your networking setup

-2. Start the bootstrap server by running $ ./zeta dcos bootstrap
+3. Start the bootstrap server by running $ ./zeta dcos bootstrap
-3. Install DCOS by running $ ./zeta dcos install -a
+4. Install DCOS by running $ ./zeta dcos install -a
     - This installs DCOS first on the Masters specified, then on the remaining nodes.
     - It also provides the Master UI Address (as well as exhibitor)
     - The Master will take some time to come up, it checks this, and doesn't install agents until after the master is healthy.